signebedi/gptty/README.md

 ![verbosity example](assets/verbosity_example.png)

+#### Additional Context

+By adding the `--additional_context [some_string_here]` option to your query commands, the application will add any string you pass as further, outside context for your question.

 #### JSON

 By adding the `--json` tag at the end of your query commands, the application will skip writing human readable text to stdout, and instead write the questions and responses as json objects like `[{"question":QUESTION_1, "response":RESPONSE_1},{"question":QUESTION_1, "response":RESPONSE_1},...]`.